 Paydays at CSCE are the 10th of the month and the 25th of the month (see appendix C).
 The Business Office will distribute checks, for those rare exceptions for those who do not have direct deposit.
 If a normally scheduled pay day falls on a weekend or holiday, paychecks will be distributed the preceding business day.

 A written, signed authorization is required for mail delivery or for delivery of your paycheck to any other person.
 If you have automatic deposit for your paycheck, your funds will be deposited to the financial institution you requested by the end of business on the scheduled payday.
-While an automatic deposit may actually credit to your account before your actual “payday,” the school is not responsible for automatic payments or withdraws dated prior to your actual payday and you should not depend on early deposits of your pay.
+While an automatic deposit may actually credit to your account before your actual “payday,” the school is not responsible for automatic payments or withdrawals dated prior to your actual payday and you should not depend on early deposits of your pay.

 If a wage order is received by CSCE for one of our employees, we are obligated by law to comply with the demand.
-The affected employee will receive notice from his or her supervisor or the Administrator as soon as possible.
+The affected employee will receive notice from his or her supervisor or the Deputy Director as soon as possible.

 Payroll Adjustments

-When employees have had an adjustment to hours worked, a payroll adjustment form must be completed by the employee’s supervisor and authorized by the CBO prior to any payroll adjustments.
+When employees have had an adjustment to hours worked, a payroll adjustment form must be completed by the employee’s supervisor and authorized by the Deputy Director prior to any payroll adjustments.
 After approval, any retroactive pay will be calculated and paid as well – in the following payroll period.
-If an employee forgets to record their time or makes an error on the time card, the employee must contact the CBO to make the correction and such correction must be initialed by both the employee and the CBO or Principal.
+If an employee forgets to record their time or makes an error on the time card, the employee must contact their Supervisor or the Deputy Director to make the correction and such correction must be approved by the Supervisory and Deputy Director

 Overtime

-Overtime Approval: Employees who qualify for overtime are required to obtain approval from the Principal prior to the use of overtime using Payroll Adjustment form.
-Employees who anticipate the need for overtime to complete the week’s work must notify the Principal in advance and obtain written approval prior to working hours that extend beyond their normal schedule.
+Overtime Approval: Employees who qualify for overtime are required to obtain approval from the their Supervisor in writing, prior to the use of overtime.
+Employees who anticipate the need for overtime to complete the week’s work must notify their Supervisor in advance and obtain written approval prior to working hours that extend beyond their normal schedule.

-Consequences of unauthorized overtime: Employees who fail to obtain Principal approval prior to working hours that extend beyond their normal 40-hour workweek will be subject to disciplinary action.
+Consequences of unauthorized overtime: Employees who fail to obtain Supervisor approval prior to working hours that extend beyond their normal 40-hour workweek will be subject to disciplinary action.
 Repeated offenses may result in termination.

 Compliance: The Community School pays time and one-half or double time to nonexempt employees for all hours worked over 8 in one workday and/or over 40 hours of work time in a workweek and/or over 6 consecutive work days.